biomejs/biome/CONTRIBUTING.md

 ```

 But we **highly recommend** to [install it using an OS package manager](https://github.com/casey/just#packages),
-so you won't need to prefix the every command with `cargo`.
+so you won't need to prefix every command with `cargo`.

 Once installed, run the following command install the required tools: